| CloserLook > Romans > Romans 9:1-33 |

 repentance."

 On the other hand, such a delay could indicate a very different decision.
-In a case were an individual will never turn from his evil ways, and don't forget, God can see the future, He may allow him to pursue his downward course unopposed.
-And, "Because
+In a case where an individual will never turn from his evil ways--and don't forget, God can see the future--He may allow him to pursue his downward course unopposed.
+And, "Because sentence against an evil work is not executed speedily, therefore

 circumcision, which is outward in the flesh: So then, when Jesus visited His people, He encountered both godly and ungodly Jews.
 Unfortunately, being influenced by their ungodly